Nuvvuagittuq Greenstone Belt: Age controversy

 In 2012 samarium–neodymium dating and neodymium isotope fractionation was used to establish an age of 4321 Ma for the Nuvvuagittuq Greenstone Belt.
 This was accomplished by dating intruding gabbros and measuring neodymium isotope fractionation in less-deformed members of the Ujaraaluk unit.
 The age of 4321 Ma would make the Nuvvuagittuq Greenstone Belt the oldest known rocks on Earth.

-In 2012, further studies of detrital zircons taken from quartz–biotite schists in the NGB reported a maximum age of 3780 Ma.
-The latter study states that the 4321 Ma age is not reflective of the NGB, but rather, reflects isotope ratios inherited from Hadean crust that was melted to form the parent rocks of the NGB.
+In 2012, further studies of detrital zircons taken from quartz–biotite schists in the NGB reported a maximum age of 3,780 Ma.
+The latter study states that the 4,321 Ma age is not reflective of the NGB, but rather, reflects isotope ratios inherited from Hadean crust that was melted to form the parent rocks of the NGB.

-As of March 2017, this disagreement in dating remained unresolved.